jpoehnelt/blog/src/posts/mountain-bike-bear-spray-holder.md

 ## Does it work?

 So far, I have had no issues with the mount.
-It hasn't fallen out, been hit by my foot, etc. Let's just hope I never need to use it!
+It hasn't fallen out, been hit by my foot, etc. Let's just hope I never need to use it! :crossed_fingers: